RBGKew/bioinfo-utils/docs/sftp.md

 ### Creating a private/public key pair

 #### Linux/MacOS - command line

+1. Check if you already have them
-open a terminal window and check to see if you already have a ssh key pair.
+- open a terminal window and check to see if you already have a ssh key pair.

 	cd ~/.ssh/
 	ls

-if there are the files id\_rsa and id\_rsa.pub you already have a key pair If these files don't exist type:
+- If there are the files id\_rsa and id\_rsa.pub you already have a key pair.

+2. If these files don't exist type:

 	ssh-keygen

-enter custom file names (or leave blank for default) and a password (or blank for no password)
+3. Enter custom file names (or leave blank for default) and a password (or blank for no password)

-send the public key (default: id\_rsa.pub) to the administrator creating the account.
+4. Send the public key (default: id\_rsa.pub) to the administrator creating the account.

 #### Windows - PuTTY
 Using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), which should be installed on Kew laptops.

 1. From the start menu select the PuTTY directory and open PuTTYgen

 2. Select Generate and move your mouse over the blank space until the key is generated.

 3. Either copy the public key in the top box or the save public key button and send to the administrator setting up the account.

-4. Save the Private key locally, to be used when connecting
+4. Save the Private key locally, to be used when connecting.

 ### Connecting